Dylan-Hackett/Thaumazein/README.md

 **Touch Functionality:**
 - The 12 touch pads on the MPR121 act as a keyboard, playing notes in an E Phrygian scale
+- Touch pads provide dual functionality: note triggering and continuous control
+- The rightmost touched pad and its pressure (capacitance deviation) act as a continuous controller for the Morph parameter
 - The exact mapping is defined in `kTouchMidiNotes` array in the code
 - Multiple pads can be touched simultaneously in poly mode (engines 0-3)